hartenthaler/hh_extended_family/readme.md

 * tab is greyed out if the extended family is empty

 It is planned to add some more features:
+* add grandchilds, nieces, nephews
 * let the user select if he likes to see only living members of extended family
 * use a nice short name for the Proband instead of full name
 * count separately for full and half cousins ("has 4 male cousins, 2 female half cousins, 1 female full cousin")
-* add grandparents, grandchilds, nieces, nephews

 <a name="Contents"></a>